 - segmental/annular form is especially difficult to distinguish from gallbladder carcinoma

-- comet-tail artefact: echogenic intramural foci from which emanate V-shaped comet tail reverberation artefacts are highly specific for adenomyomatosis, representing the unique acoustic signature of cholesterol crystals within the lumina of Rokitansky-Aschoff sinuses 4
+- comet-tail artifact: echogenic intramural foci from which emanate V-shaped comet tail reverberation artifacts are highly specific for adenomyomatosis, representing the unique acoustic signature of cholesterol crystals within the lumina of Rokitansky-Aschoff sinuses 4

 - abnormal gallbladder wall thickening and enhancement are common but non-specific CT features of adenomyomatosis

-- Rokitansky-Aschoff sinuses of sufficient size can be visualised; a CT rosary sign has been described, formed by enhancing epithelium within intramural diverticula surrounded by the relatively unenhanced hypertrophied gallbladder muscularis
+- Rokitansky-Aschoff sinuses of sufficient size can be visualized; a CT rosary sign has been described, formed by enhancing epithelium within intramural diverticula surrounded by the relatively unenhanced hypertrophied gallbladder muscularis

 - mural thickening